SkitahWambui/RFM-BASKET-ANALYSIS-USING-SQL/README.md

 # RFM AND MARKET BASKET ANALYSIS USING SQL AND PYTHON

+**Project Objectives:**

+** 1. Conduct RFM (Recency, Frequency, Monetary) Analysis Using SQL:**
+   Perform an in-depth RFM analysis on customer transaction data to segment customers based on their purchasing behavior.
+This segmentation will enable targeted marketing strategies, enhance customer retention efforts, and optimize revenue generation.

+** 2. Visualize Top Customers Using Power BI:**
+   Create visualizations to highlight top-performing customers.
+These insights will support data-driven decision-making, helping to maintain and strengthen customer loyalty through tailored engagement strategies.

+** 3. Perform Market Basket Analysis Using Python:**
+   Utilize market basket analysis to identify frequently co-purchased items.
+This analysis will provide actionable insights to design effective cross-selling and upselling strategies, ultimately driving increased sales and improving overall business performance.

 ## RFM Analysis and Customer Segmentation Using SQL

 This project performs **RFM (Recency, Frequency, Monetary) analysis** and **customer segmentation** on a sales dataset using SQL.
 The goal is to identify customer behavior patterns and segment customers based on their purchasing habits to improve marketing strategies and customer retention.